-Southeast of Zurich and south of Davos, the Rinerhorn ski area has 13 pistes served by 5 lift systems accessing a vertical descent of 1050m.
+Southeast of Zurich and south of Davos Dorf, the Rinerhorn ski area has 13 pistes served by 4 lift systems accessing a vertical descent of 1050m.
 There is one gondola and 3 t-bar lifts.
 Rinerhorn is best known by snowboarders for mainly having beginner and intermediate pistes.

 The Rinerhorn ski area is part of the Davos-Klosters ski region.
 Located in the eastern Swiss canton of Graubünden (aka Grisons), the Davos Klosters ski region consists of six ski areas in the Rhaetian Alps spread along the Landwasser valley.
 Lining both sides of the Landwasser valley the six ski areas include: Parsenn Gotschna, Jakobshorn, Madrisa, Rinerhorn, Schatzalp-Strela and Pischa.
 Overall, there are 110 pistes totaling 318km that are served by 55 lifts (27 drag lifts) with a maximum vertical descent of 2,030m.
 The Parsenn Gotschna ski area is the largest and most accessible from both Davos and Klosters, Jacobshorn is popular for its freestyle options, and Rinerhorn is known for its off-piste freeriding.
 The Davos Klosters ski region is infamous for all of the off-piste freeriding opportunties.
 Many hardcore snowboarders feel that the Davos Klosters region would be ideal to spend an entire snow season.

 To reach the snowboarding in Davos from Zurich, the best bet is by train.
 It's a 2.5 hour ride with a single transfer in Landquart.
 This is the same train line that also services St Moritz, which is 30 minutes further along the line.
 If you are coming from the airport and don't want to use the trains, you can always use the Davos Express transfer bus service.
 Once in Davos, there is a ski bus or train to the Davos Glaris stop, which is adjacent to the Rinerhornbahn gondola base area.?

 To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.